-The Maryknoll Office for Global Concerns is very disappointed that President Trump has decided to remove the United States from the Paris climate agreement.
+The Maryknoll Office for Global Concerns is very disappointed that President Trump decided on June 1 to remove the United States from the Paris climate agreement.
 This global accord signed by nearly two hundred nations is viewed by many as the most realistic plan to protect our common home and impoverished communities that are most vulnerable to climate change.
 This decision will be felt hardest on communities in developing countries, future generations, and endangered ecosystems.

 As Pope Francis said, climate change represents one of the principal challenges facing humanity in our day.
 For more than a century, Maryknoll missioners have lived alongside marginalized communities that have suffered through violent conflicts, environmental disasters, and economic crises.
 Maryknoll Missioners are already responding to climate-related emergencies such as the extreme drought in East Africa, hurricanes in Central America, and rising sea levels in Bangladesh.